ChicagoAcademyofSciences/data-cleaning/workflows/accession-matching.markdown

 All CHAS accession records are maintained in Arctos.
 These records originated from transcribed accession books, transcribed accession cards, and transcribed (where necessary) accession paperwork.
 Prior to beginning the accession matching process for the malacology and entomology collections, staff verified that all known accessions relevant to these collections were represented in Arctos.

-[@ekrimmel](https://github.com/ekrimmel) then downloaded a subset of CHAS accessions from Arctos containing anything with "mala%" or "inv%" in the *Nature of Material* field.
+For the malacology collection, [@ekrimmel](https://github.com/ekrimmel) downloaded a subset of CHAS accessions from Arctos containing anything with "mala%" or "inv%" in the *Nature of Material* field.
+These were used as [an OpenRefine dataset]() for the purposes of this process.

+For the entomology collection, [@ekrimmel](https://github.com/ekrimmel) downloaded a subset of CHAS accessions from Arctos containing anything with "ento%" or "inv%" in the *Nature of Material* field.
 These were used as [an OpenRefine dataset]() for the purposes of this process.

 ## Preparing the working spreadsheet (malacology)